MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-ita-fpi-sample.md

 The Hardware station extension components are included in the Retail SDK.
 To complete the following procedures, open the Hardware Station solution, **HardwareStationSamples.sln**, under **RetailSdk\\SampleExtensions\\HardwareStation**.

-1. Find the **HardwareStation.Extensions.EpsonFP90IIIFiscalDeviceSample** project, and build it.
+1. Find the **HardwareStation.Extensions.EpsonFP90IIIFiscalDeviceSample** project and build it.
 2. In the **Extensions.EpsonFP90IIIFiscalDeviceSample\\bin\\Debug** folder, find the **Contoso.Commerce.HardwareStation.EpsonFP90IIIFiscalDeviceSample.dll** assembly file.
 3. Copy the files to a deployed Hardware station machine: